RaspAP/SamplePlugin/README.md

  - [Publishing your plugin](#publishing-your-plugin)

 ## Usage
-The `SamplePlugin` requires an installation of [RaspAP](https://github.com/RaspAP/raspap-webgui), either via the [Quick install](https://docs.raspap.com/quick/) method or with a [Docker container](https://docs.raspap.com/docker/).
+The `SamplePlugin` requires an installation of [RaspAP](https://github.com/RaspAP/raspap-webgui), either via a [pre-built OS image](https://docs.raspap.com/quick_start/#pre-built-image), with the [Quick installer](https://docs.raspap.com/quick/) or a [Docker container](https://docs.raspap.com/docker/).
 The default application path `/var/www/html` is used here.
 If you've chosen a different install location, substitute this in the steps below.

 1. Begin by creating a fork of this repository.
 2. Change to the install location and create a `/plugins` directory.